Evaluating the context-dependent effect of family history of stroke in a genome scan for hypertension.

 ISSN1524-4628

-KeywordsAdult, Aged, Black People, Body Mass Index, Chromosomes, Human, Pair 13, Chromosomes, Human, Pair 16, Chromosomes, Human, Pair 19, Chromosomes, Human, Pair 2, Ethnicity, Family Health, Female, Genes, Genetic Heterogeneity, Genetic Linkage, Genetic Predisposition to Disease, Genetic Testing, Genome, Human, Humans, Hypercholesterolemia, Hypertension, Male, Middle Aged, Minnesota, Mississippi, Risk Factors, Sample Size, Siblings, Stroke, Texas, White People
+KeywordsAdult, Aged, Black or African American, Black People, Body Mass Index, Chromosomes, Human, Pair 13, Chromosomes, Human, Pair 16, Chromosomes, Human, Pair 19, Chromosomes, Human, Pair 2, Ethnicity, Family Health, Female, Genes, Genetic Heterogeneity, Genetic Linkage, Genetic Predisposition to Disease, Genetic Testing, Genome, Human, Humans, Hypercholesterolemia, Hypertension, Male, Middle Aged, Minnesota, Mississippi, Risk Factors, Sample Size, Siblings, Stroke, Texas, White People

 Abstract